krummelur/navirad/README.md

 The project NaviRad is an interactive radar simulator intended for introductory radar training and is aimed at people interested in learning how the view of a radar differs from the reality and a chart.

-So far in, the project has four views been added to the application of the project: start(the initial view), map, radar and about.
+The project has four views: start (the initial view), map, radar and about.
 To get the functionalities the application uses the APIs Tilezen, Google Maps, Firebase, OnWater, AISHub and CartoDB.
 Which makes it possible to get the properties of the radar component.

 The start view of the application has a foundation for a register and login service which grants the user access to the map view.
 On the map view has an interactive map been developed.
 The map works by letting the user pick a point of the map and after the choice has been made it sends the user to the radar view.